andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 The information suggested above should not take long to gather, create, and validate.
 Our ideal timeframe will be days, not weeks.
 Once it is on hand, we have everything we need to **create a budget within which we are confident we can succeed**.

-For larger projects that involve multiple phases or milestones, I will always estimate the first or most well-understood milestone using the above technique, and then use statistical forecasting techniques to attempt to predict a program level budget.
+For larger projects that involve multiple phases or milestones, I will always estimate the first or most well-understood milestone using the above technique, and then use statistical forecasting techniques to attempt to predict a program-level budget.
 [Troy Magennis](http://focusedobjective.com/people/) has published [some excellent free materials and tools](http://focusedobjective.com/forecasting-techniques-effort-versus-reward/) for this that I have utilized with great success before.

-Always remember, and communicate to your customers and stakeholders: spending more time up-front discovering and qualifying scope usually won't change it's size, it simply provides a diminishing additional amount of assurance to them as to how big it may be.
+Always remember, and communicate to your customers and stakeholders: spending more time up-front discovering and qualifying scope usually won't change it's size (although it may impact the budget!), it simply provides a diminishing additional amount of assurance to them as to how big it may be.
 Make your decision as soon as you have enough information and confidence to do so.

 What Are Our Risks, Assumptions, Issues, and Dependencies
 ---------------------------------------------------------